Rebecca Latimer Felton: Racial views

 Felton considered "young blacks" who sought equal treatment "half-civilized gorillas", and ascribed to them a "brutal lust" for white women.
-While seeking suffrage for women, she decried voting rights for black people, arguing that it led directly to the rape of white women.
+While seeking suffrage for white women, she decried voting rights for black people, arguing that it led directly to the rape of white women.

-Felton also advocated more lynchings of black men, saying that such was "elysian" compared to the rape of white women.
+Felton also advocated more lynchings of black men, saying that such was "elysian" compared to the possible rape of white women.
 On August 11, 1898, Felton gave a speech in Tybee Island, Georgia, to several hundred members of the Georgia State Agricultural Society.
 She urged an increase in lynchings in order to protect rural white women from being raped by black men.

 Newspapers reprinted a transcript of Felton's speech to garner support for the Democratic Party.
 On August 18, 1898, Alex Manly's Daily Record printed a rebuttal editorial arguing that white rape of black women was much more frequent, and contact between white women and black men was often consensual.
-Manly's editorial was used as a pretext for the Wilmington Insurrection of November 1898.
+Manly's editorial was used as a pretext for the Wilmington massacre of November 1898.

-Manly was interviewed by the Baltimore Sun three days after the massacre, and he stated that he only had wished to defend "defamed colored men" libeled by Felton.
+Manly was interviewed by the Baltimore Sun three days after the massacre, and he stated that he only had wished to defend African-American men libeled by Felton.
 He said that his editorial had been distorted by white newspapers.
 Felton's response appeared in the November 16 issue of the Raleigh News and Observer: "When the negro Manly attributed the crime to intimacy between negro men and white women of the South the slanderer should be made to fear a lyncher's rope rather than occupy a place in New York newspapers."